-• Italian American
+• Nostalgic Italian American

 • Warm, friendly and natural

-• Sassy, confident and bold
+• Sassy, bold and confident

 To better understand the competitors, our team: